 If there’s one thing I know for sure, it’s that the Italians are masters at beach life.

-I’m not talking fancy beach clubs with cabanas and DJs, although those exist here too.
+I’m not talking about fancy beach clubs with cabanas and DJs (although those exist here too).
 My favorite Italian beach bars are laid back, even in the most desirable destinations like Capri and the Amalfi Coast.

 Living the lettino life, as I like to call it, is arguably the best way to enjoy the beaches in Italy.
 And knowing how to find and navigate beach bars in Italy will totally transform your Italian summer vacation.

 Finding beach bars in Italy usually doesn’t require much of a search.
-If you’re on the beach, the chances are you will see a beach bar.
+If you’re on the beach, chances are you will see a beach bar nearby.
 It doesn’t matter if you’re on the Adriatic, Tyrrhenian, or a small island.
-Beach bars are all over Italian beaches, with colorful chairs and umbrellas lining up towards the sea.
+Beach bars are all over Italian beaches, with colorful chairs and umbrellas lining up toward the sea.

-What makes Italian beach bars so great is undoubtedly its lettini.
-These sun beds are usually sold on a daily rate along with umbrellas to provide shade from the hot midday sun.
+What makes Italian beach bars so great is undoubtedly their lettini.
+These sunbeds are usually sold at a daily rate along with umbrellas to provide shade from the hot midday sun.
 No need to lay on a towel and burn your bum on the hot sand or rocks.
 Italian beach bars make life easy by renting chairs and umbrellas to guests.

 Of course, you can visit a beach bar alone without renting lettini.
 Just bring your towel and enjoy the spiaggia libera (free beach).
 You can still go to the beach bar to grab something to eat or drink.
 Remember: beach bars are about convenience and relaxation, not complication!

-While Italian beach bars tend to function the same, each beach bar offers little perks.
-It could be paddle boarding or kayak rentals.
+While Italian beach bars tend to function the same, each beach bar offers little perks, like paddle boarding or kayak rentals.
 Or, it could be something unique to the beach itself, not just to the beach bar.
 I’ll never forget the man with the walnut leather tan who would yell ‘coco coco!’ on the beach, selling fresh and chilled coconut slices.
 There’s nothing like eating cool coconut flesh on a blazing hot beach day with your toes in the sand.